gemini-testing/gemini/doc/config.md

      ...
 ```

 * `files` - list of test files or directories with test files.
 Should be relative to project root directory. `gemini` by default.
-Also, you can use a mask for this property.
+Also, you can use masks for this property.
 For example: `gemini/test-suites/*.gemini.js`.
 Can be a string if you want to specify just one file or directory.

 * `browsers` - list of browser ids to run tests specified in `files`.
 All browsers by default.